Social Development Minister Susan Shabangu urged beneficiaries to beware of scammers during the festive season.

 This happened after complaints that Sassa had introduced a payment program to beneficiaries through the post office, contrary to the instructions of the beneficiaries.

-The previous distributor of Sassa, Moneyline Financial Services, a subsidiary of Net1, and 14 grant recipients filed an urgent application against Sassa and Minister Shabangu.
+The previous Sassa distributor, Moneyline Financial Services, a subsidiary of Net1, and 14 grant recipients filed an urgent application against Sassa and Minister Shabangu.